ak-plarium/ds-project-template/README.md

     This will:<br>
     1. Initiate a git repo (Only if you have not already)
     2. Create a venv
-    3. Install requirements from `pyporoject.toml` as an editable copy.
+    3. Install requirements from `pyporoject.toml` and the package itself as an editable copy.
     4. Install pre-commit and setup the local hooks.

 4. To test everything has installed properly, activate the venv and run tests.